Cosmic voids evolution in modified gravity via hydrodynamics: Modified gravity model framework

 with constant parameters $(w_0,w_a)$.
 This choice uniquely determines $H(a)$ and $\Omega_{\rm DE}(a)$.

 Deviations from $\Lambda$CDM at the level relevant for the void dynamics are then encoded in the braiding function, which we model with the two-parameter ansatz proposed in~\cite{Traykova:2021hbr},

 where $\alpha_{\rm B_0}$ sets the amplitude and $m$ controls the redshift evolution.
+We fix the effective Planck mass to its standard value, $M=M_{\rm pl}$, and therefore $\alpha_{\rm M}=0$.
 The functional form of $\alpha_{\rm K}$ is not relevant because its contribution to observables has been shown to be below the cosmic variance~\cite{Frusciante:2018jzw}.
 Therefore, it is usually kept to a fixed value for stability purposes, and the chosen value does not affect constraints of the data on other model parameters~\cite{Bellini:2015xja}.
+We also note that $\alpha_{\rm K}$ does not enter any of the expressions relevant for our analysis.
 The model is therefore specified by four parameters, $\{\alpha_{\rm B_0},\, m,\, w_0,\, w_a\}\,$.
-This parametrisation and the CPL equation of state for the background describe shift-symmetric scalar-tensor theories.
+This parametrization and the CPL EoS for the background describe shift-symmetric scalar-tensor theories.

 Existing analyses already place informative bounds on the model’s free parameters, using CMB temperature/polarization auto- and cross-correlations and the lensing potential, complemented by BAO, RSD, and SNIa measurements~\cite{Traykova:2021hbr}.
 Euclid forecasts likewise show that $\alpha_{\rm B_0}$ tightens substantially with Euclid alone, whereas improvements on $m$ hinge on combining spectroscopic galaxy clustering with the photometric $3\times 2$pt statistics~\cite{Euclid:2025tpw}.
 On smaller scales, spherical-collapse and halo mass-function calculations suggest an enhanced abundance of massive haloes relative to $\Lambda$CDM for masses larger than $10^{14}\,h^{-1}M_\odot$~\cite{Albuquerque:2024hwv} and the implications for cosmic-void abundances have also been investigated recently~\cite{Takadera:2025ehm}.